 Plus, I’m building relationships with clients that I hope will last across multiple books.
 I have high standards for my authors and illustrators, and I love watching them work and grow.
 If I take you on with only mild enthusiasm for you and your work because I’m focused on commercial fiction, I worry it will be a false type of relationship from the get-go, and that’s not particularly fair for either of us.

 There are plenty of great projects that go on to get published without my help–most books on shelves fall into the category, actually!
 And I’m happy to let them go.
 Not all things are for me.
 Not all things are awesomesauce enough for me to want to read them five or seven times (as I’ve read some client projects over the course of multiple revisions).
-Not all things are going to inspire me to an enthusiastic pitch.
+Not all things are going to inspire me to an enthusiastic pitch (more on how to pitch a book).
 Not all things are going to connect with my target editors like I want them to.
 And maybe I’m just one of those people who has to have love at the expense of commerce.
 Of course, the best of both worlds is to have a piece of literary fiction I’m desperately in love with that goes super huge in the marketplace.
 I’m happy to report that this feels really good, also!